 “Shotgun” is a smooth bore firearm, designed for firing birdshot and intended to be fired from the shoulder, with a barrel length of 18 inches or more and with an overall length of 26 inches or more.
 Exception: Shotguns equipped with rifled slug barrels are considered shotguns when used for hunting pronghorn antelope, black bear, cougar, deer, or elk when centerfire rifles or shotguns are legal weapons.

-“Tag” is a document authorizing the taking of a designated kind of mammal at a specified time and place.
+“Tag” is a document (printed or electronic) authorizing the taking of a designated kind of mammal at a specified time and place.

 “Take” means to kill or obtain possession or control of any wildlife.